kasiaaguti/SEI-project2-/readme.md

 ## Deployment
 ​
-The job board is deployed on Heroku and it can be found here: http://digital-nomad-ga.herokuapp.com/
+Our website is deployed on Heroku and it can be found here: http://digital-nomad-ga.herokuapp.com/

 ## Brief
 ​